mangrish/java-neo4j-client/README.md

 1. Very simple, Neo4J specific API that only uses Cypher, the Neo4J query language.
 1. Support for Graph and Row based result retrieval.
 1. Allows multiple queries per Transaction.
 Useful for batching or realising patterns like [Unit of Work](http://martinfowler.com/eaaCatalog/unitOfWork.html).
-1. Built to be used with the [Java Neo4J OGM](https://github.com/inner-loop/java-neo4j-ogm).
+1. Built to be used with the [Java Neo4J OGM (currently on hold)](https://github.com/inner-loop/java-neo4j-ogm).
-1. Can be used as a placeholder API until the official Neo4J Binary Protocol Java driver is released.

 # Usage